clemauyeung/User-Centered-Web-Design/Meeting5.md

 - Kevin initially started the business to bring the concept of "Beer Theatre" to Seattle, which he felt were lacking after visiting Portland.
 - The type of customers it attracts seems to be dependent of the particular show.
 - Its primary revenue stream is restaurant sales and the remaining from ticket sales.
 This means that the primary revenue stream is dependent on the lesser revenue stream, which is a huge risk for the sustainability of the theatre.
+- The primary goal for the redesign is to increase advanced ticket sales online.
+This is done to help the business plan ahead and resource accordingly.
+Usually more popular shows like Sing-Alongs are sold out about a month in advance.
+- There has been a fair amount of complaints about the TicketBiscuit ticketing module that's integrated into the website.
+They have gotten complaints about the calendar displaying upcoming shows and customers who had accidentally bought tickets for the wrong day.
 - Central Cinema uses multiple social media channels to reach their audiences, including Facebook, Instagram, and Twitter.
 The engagement on those platforms seem to be pretty high.

 **Implications:**